M4rm3ladov/AJE/README.md

 - CRUD quantity adjusted stock items
 - Read and print history report of all adjusted stock items by date range

+## IV.
+Customers
+CRUD customers information and credit limit with filtered search by customer code and name

 ## Screenshots